pnp/blog/content/post/happy-first-birthday-script-samples/index.md

 Check out the [Launch Tweet | Twitter](https://twitter.com/pkbullock/status/1405646438315565069?s=21&t=3jGXUj0ll9pPluDB0jWs9Q)

-As of today, we have over XXX scenarios and XXX scripts that you can leverage in your projects.
+As of today, we have over **153 scenarios and 230 scripts** that you can leverage in your projects.

 _"It's been fantastic to see the excitement and engagement around the Script samples across the community.
 As we share our knowledge across the community members in the different formats, we are together much stronger and much more skillful to achieve the day to day objectives._